-So far, we’ve discussed Denbury Resources’ (DNR) financial statements objectively.
-Now let’s start looking at its metrics subjectively.
+So far, we’ve discussed Energy Transfer Partners’ (ETP) financial statements objectively.
+Now, let’s start looking at its metrics subjectively.

-Let’s first look at Denbury Resources’ enterprise value (or EV).
-This is the complete value of a company, including the market value of its equity, or market capitalization, and its net debt, or debt less cash.
-Think of a company’s EV as the minimum amount you would be on the hook for if you decided to take over the entire company.
+Think of a company’s EV as the minimum amount you’d be on the hook for if you decided to take over the entire company.

 Energy Transfer Partners’ enterprise value more than quadrupled between 2007 and 3Q14.
 This resulted from a combination of its rising market capitalization and a build in its debt, far outstripping growth in its cash levels.

 But you should note that almost $6 billion of this enterprise value is “minority interest,” or the book value of equity that Energy Transfer Partners doesn’t own in its affiliate companies.
 This is an accounting necessity in order to ensure accuracy while analyzing various EV ratios.

 While Energy Transfer Partners enterprise value currently stands at ~$49 billion, MLP giant Enterprise Product Partners (EPD) clocks in at ~$85 billion and midstream industry leader c-corp Kinder Morgan (KMI) weighs in at $140 billion.
 ETP’s general partner—Energy Transfer Equity LP (ETE)—currently has an EV of ~$78 billion.

 EPD is the Alerian MLP ETF’s (AMLP) largest holding, at 10%, while ETP is its third-largest holding at ~8%.

 Energy Transfer Partners has seen its total capital swell almost six times in the last seven years.
 It went on an acquisition and growth spending spree.
 But this capital expansion has occurred evenly across debt and equity.